-Our corporate actions are substantially controlled by officers, directors, principal shareholders and affiliated entities who may take actions that are not in, or may conflict with, our or our public shareholders' interests.
+Our corporate actions are substantially controlled by officers, directors and affiliated entities who may take actions that are not in, or may conflict with, our or our public shareholders' interests.

-As of March 31, 2013, Jordan Wu and Dr. Biing-Seng Wu (who are brothers) beneficially owned approximately 8.3% and 20.9% of our ordinary shares, respectively, and Innolux beneficially owned approximately 15.0% of our ordinary shares.
+As of March 31, 2014, Jordan Wu and Dr. Biing-Seng Wu (who are brothers) beneficially owned approximately 8.3% and 20.9% of our ordinary shares, respectively.
 For information relating to the beneficial ownership of our ordinary shares, see "Item 7.A.
-Major Shareholders and Related Party Transactions-Major Shareholders."
+Major Shareholders and Related Party Transactions- Major Shareholders."
 These shareholders, acting together, could exert substantial influence over matters requiring approval by our shareholders, including electing directors and approving mergers or other business combination transactions.
 This concentration of ownership may also discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and might reduce the price of our ADSs.
 Actions may be taken even if they were opposed by our other shareholders.